By Alvaro Bolivar, VP Product Management, Oath and Shawna Larkowski, Principal Manager, Product Marketing, Oath

 Oath is working to bridge the implementation gaps and bringing more transparency to the world of video and to our publisher clients with best practices.
 We will continue to work with the IAB to guide publishers on correct implementation, potential changes, and monitoring.
 We understand publisher pain points and concerns because we've had to adopt ads.txt on some of the industry's largest platforms.
 The launch of our ads.txt self-serve validator and generator tool will help publishers more easily and effectively implement ads.txt.

-This tool will help any publisher with video inventory transacting in ONE by AOL: Video see who is currently selling their inventory, add or restrict those direct partners and resellers, and automatically generate an ads.txt file.
+This tool will help any publisher with video inventory transacting in the video SSP see who is currently selling their inventory, add or restrict those direct partners and resellers, and automatically generate an ads.txt file.
 The generator also eases the complexity of creating and maintaining ads.txt files, and helps to avoid the frequent errors that can lead to revenue breakage.
 Check out the generator tool.